Sponge Glazing | Tips Tools And Ideas

 Basics of Sponge Glazing

-Sponge glazing has become one of many popular glazing techniques because of the versatility of patterns that you can create.
+Sponge glazing has become one of the most popular glazing techniques because of the versatility of patterns that you can create.

-You can use extra-fine sponges to create repeat patterns, and smooth designs all over your piece, or a porous sponge that can provide a contrasting layer of glaze that adds depth to your ceramics.
+You can use extra-fine sponges to create repeat patterns and smooth designs all over your piece, or a porous sponge to add a contrasting layer of glaze that adds depth to your ceramics.
 Add these to the various cutouts that you can have on a sponge without constraints, and your imagination becomes the only limitation on what you can do with your pieces.

 Unlike other glazing methods that depend on skills and perfection through practice, sponging relies on the potter’s creativity and adaptability.

 There’s no such thing as lousy sponging, and I believe that it’s the only glazing technique that allows complete self-expression in pottery.
-As long as you follow the best practices when sponge glazing, you’ll be able to use it to push the boundaries of your creativity.
+As long as you follow best practices when sponge glazing, you’ll be able to push the boundaries of your creativity.

 Best Practices Before Sponge Glazing